• Skip to primary navigation

 Pouring beans in pie crust lined with parchment paper.

 1. After 25 minutes, I removed the crust from the oven and let it cool for about 15 minutes.
 Then, I removed the parchment paper and the dried beans.
-I noticed that a small crack had developed in the crust, so I brushed it with the custard mixture.
+I noticed a small crack had developed in the bottom of the crust, so I brushed it with the custard mixture.

 I returned the crust to the 450°F oven for another 5 minutes to better brown the bottom.